vishvAsa/vedAH_yajuH/Rk/shAkalam/aitareya-brAhmaNam/haug/00/CONTENTS.md

 FOURTH BOOK.
 CHAPTER 1.
 On the Solaśi and Atirātra sacrifices

 ...
 173-181 CHAPTER 2.
-The Asvina sastra.
+The Aśvina sastra.
 The beginning day of the Gavān ayanam.

 The use of the Rathantara and Brihat Samans and their kindreds.
 The Mahavrata day of the Sattra